 The Screenplay Readers Team

-Founder B. O’Malley (BSO) started his script reading career in 1994, reading and covering scripts for the literary agency Media Artists Group.
-He’s produced and directed five feature films and countless shorts and music videos, and in 1997 went to work as a script reader and script coordinator for legendary B-movie maverick Roger Corman (producers of films like Little Shop of Horrors, Death Race 2000, Rock and Roll High School), then in 1999 assembled a team of top-notch script readers and filmmakers to launch Screenplay Readers.
+Manager B. O’Malley (BSO) started his script reading career in 1994, reading and covering scripts for the literary agency Media Artists Group.
+He’s produced and directed five feature films and countless shorts and music videos, and in 1997 went to work as a script reader and script coordinator for legendary B-movie maverick Roger Corman (producer of films like Little Shop of Horrors, Death Race 2000, Rock and Roll High School), then in 1999 assembled a team of top-notch script readers and filmmakers to launch Screenplay Readers.
 Favorite Films: Dr. Strangelove, Putney Swope, Harold and Maude, Repo Man, A Clockwork Orange, City Lights, Being There, Network, Army of Darkness, Footlight Parade, Monty Python and The Holy Grail, The Blues Brothers.
 Favorite Shows: Succession, Breaking Bad, Band of Brothers, The Sopranos, The Wire, The Kids In The Hall.
 Favorite Genres: cult, dark comedy, arthouse.

 Managing Editor C.E.
 Tucker (CT) — is a graduate of Chapman University’s screenwriting MFA program and received his bachelor’s in computer science from Case Western Reserve Univ.
 Clearly, he made a life change, but in reality he’s always been writing, just never thought he could make a career out of it.
 That all changed after a brush with death reorganized his priorities.
 Several competition wins, produced shorts, and brief acting gigs later, he has no regrets about the decision.
 In his spare time, he writes essays for his blog and makes epic grilled cheese.
 Favorite Films & TV series: The Good, The Bad, and the Ugly; Toy Story; Lord of the Rings; Dodgeball; Parks & Recreation; Narcos; Fargo; Better Call Saul; Brooklyn 99; Zodiac.
 Favorite Genre: Comedy, Epics, and Horror.